 Glaucoma is a group of disorders in which the main risk factor is high fluid pressure within the eye.
-All forms of glaucoma are characterized by vision loss, caused by damage to the optic nerve.
-Often called the “sneak thief” of sight, glaucoma is generally asymptomatic and people with glaucoma may lose their vision without knowing it.
-Regular eye exams are the best way to detect glaucoma before it is too late.
+All forms of glaucoma are characterized by vision loss caused by damage to the optic nerve.
+Often called the “sneak thief” of sight, glaucoma is generally asymptomatic and people with glaucoma may lose their vision without expecting it.
+Regular eye exams are the best way to detect glaucoma before it's too late.

-Although there is no cure for glaucoma, medical, laser, and surgical treatments can control it to preserve vision.
-Our laser centers are equipped with cutting edge glaucoma laser treatment devices.
+Although there's no cure for glaucoma, medical, laser and surgical treatments can control it to preserve vision.
+Our laser centers are equipped with cutting-edge glaucoma laser treatment devices.
 Selective laser trabeculoplasty helps facilitate fluid drainage from the eye, thereby lowering the eye pressure and controlling glaucoma.
 In patients with current or impending angle closure, laser iridotomy is performed to create a hole in the iris to improve the flow of aqueous fluid in the eye, relieving or preventing elevated eye pressure.

 - Adaptive optics optic nerve and retina imaging